maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 product dataset.
 It is implemented following the REST methodology, using a POST HTTP method.
 It receives a *SearhFilterObject* object, which contains all the necessary parameters required to identify a set of matching registered services.
+The geometry field of the *SearhFilterObject* object is specified by SECOM to accept a string in a WKT format.
+Optionally however, a GeoJSON formatted string could also be accepted.

 The MSR will respond with a list of matching service instances, encoded into *SearchObjectResult* objects, in a paged response.
 The internal structure of both the *SearhFilterObject* and *SearchObjectResult* objects is governed by the